-13 Routing Traffic using the Gateway API
+13 Routing traffic using the Gateway API

 This chapter covers

-- Differences between Ingress and the Gateway API
+- Differences between Ingress and Gateway APIs

 - Using Istio as the Gateway API provider